 Small-scale hydropower projects, including community-led projects, are being developed across the UK.
 Innovations in small hydropower turbines have allowed for some hydropower to be applied at sites with very low heads and low flows by utilising the Bernoulli principle, including the River Mill in Cambridgeshire, England.
 Other notable community-led projects include the 100 KW Bethesda scheme in Wales, which allows residents to purchase generated power for half the average price of UK electricity, and reduces losses due to transmission.

-The UK’s current interconnection capacity rests approximately at 5 per cent of total installed capacity, about half of the recommended 10 per cent benchmark proposed by the European Commission.
-A number of new interconnection projects are underway, most notably the North Sea Link, a 1,400 MW HVDC interconnection with Norway, which takes advantage of Norway’s hydropower while providing an off-taker for excess UK wind production.
+UK Interconnection facilities have been recently expanded reaching a total capacity of 7.4 GW.
+A number of new interconnection projects were recently commissioned, most notably the North Sea Link which entered in operation in2021.
+This project provides a 1,400 MW HVDC interconnection with Norway and takes advantage of Norway’s hydropower while providing an off-taker for excess UK wind production.

 Read our country profile in the 2018 Hydropower Status Report.